 Yes.
 25-year old ammo may still be useful if kept properly.
 However, the propellant and the primer will eventually degrade, but you can sustain their shelf lives through proper storage.

 Ammunition does not necessarily expire with age, but the potency of the propellant may diminish over time.
-This can cause your ammo to get stuck in the barrel if you shoot your gun with it.
-Keeping ammo safe from moisture and degradation will help maintain their viability for shooting.
+This can cause your ammo jam causing misfires or other safety concerns.
+Keeping ammo free from moisture and stored properly will help maintain its safety for shooting.

 The shelf life of your ammunition is mainly dependent on its state of safekeeping.
-On average, ammunition can last for at least ten years.
-However, your gun may still be able to shoot with the same ammo even beyond the decade, provided that they are stored under ideal conditions.
+Ammunition can last for decades, provided that it is stored under proper conditions.

 So, How Long Does Ammo Last?

-The length of time that your ammunition remains viable is significantly affected by your storage practice.
+Properly stored ammunition can be safe to shoot for decades.
+The length of time that your ammunition remains viable is directly affected by your storage practice.
 Improperly stored ammo will result in degradation and shorter shelf life.
 When ammunition is handled correctly, vacuum sealed, and kept in a cool and dry place, your ammo’s shelf life can be prolonged.

 References: